 Renal replacement therapy is indicated for refractory severe hyperkalemia, acidosis, volume overload, or uremia.

 Conventional hemodialysis is often used when the indications for dialysis arise.
-Other modes of renal replacement include sustained low-efficiency dialysis (SLED), extended daily dialysis (EDD), or continuous renal replacement therapy (CRRT).
+Other modes of renal replacement include sustained low-efficiency dialysis (SLED), extended daily dialysis (EDD), rapid-start peritoneal dialysis, or continuous renal replacement therapy (CRRT).
 Arteriovenous and venovenous techniques may be used, although the most frequent approach is continuous venovenous treatment through a large double lumen catheter placed into the central venous system, such as the internal jugular or femoral vein.
 Major commonly used modalities include continuous venovenous hemofiltration (CVVH), continuous venovenous hemodialysis (CVVHD), and continuous venovenous hemodiafiltration (CVVHDF).

 CRRT is mostly used in hemodynamically unstable patients or those in whom aggressive ultrafiltration within the conventional 4- to 6-hour treatment of hemodialysis would not be tolerated.
 Such patients include septic patients requiring vasopressors, or patients with severe heart failure with volume overload and a blood pressure that would not support conventional hemodialysis.
 Despite improved hemodynamic stability, studies have shown that CRRT or more intensive/frequent dialysis in critically ill patients with AKI confers no increased benefit with respect to other complications or mortality.